Table of Contents

 - Parasite-infected HbAS RBCs tend to sickle, a process that may result in their premature destruction by the spleen

-- HbAS involves the enhancement of not only innate but also of acquired immunity to the parasite.
+- HbAS involves the enhancement of not only innate but also acquired immunity to the parasite.

-- Sickle cell hemoglobin confers a survival advantage against malaria by inducing production of heme oxygenase-1 (HO-1) without affecting the normal infection cycle of malaria in RBCs.
+- Sickle cell hemoglobin confers a survival advantage against malaria by inducing the production of heme oxygenase-1 (HO-1) without affecting the normal infection cycle of malaria in RBCs.

-In-person suffering from sickle cell anemia (homozygous SS hemoglobin gene) the effects of fever, diarrhea, vomiting provoked a sickle crisis that cannot outweigh any beneficial effect of sickling-against-malarial-parasite.
+In-person suffering from sickle cell anemia (homozygous SS hemoglobin gene) the effects of fever, diarrhea, and vomiting provoked a sickle crisis that cannot outweigh any beneficial effect of sickling-against-malarial-parasite.